quasarframework/quasar-framework.org/source/api/web-components-layout.md

 1. **Scrollable** - left and right arrow buttons appear when necessary to scroll between tabs; user can also use touch gestures to scroll left-right.
 2. **Non-scrollable** - each tab occupies the same amount of space horizontally.

+### quasar-drawer
+Adds a Drawer component which can be brought up from left by touch events.
+On screens larger than phones the drawer is displayed at all times on the left.
+See the example from the top of the page to learn what tags to use within it.

+Add CSS class `quasar-drawer-toggle` to any element for which you want the user to be able to toggle the Drawer when clicked.